 ATP is a nucleoside, in this case adenosine, with three phosphate groups attached to it.
 This actually makes it a nucleotide, as a nucleoside is a pentose sugar (either ribose or deoxyribose) combined with a nitrogenous base (i.e., adenine, cytosine, guanine, thymine or uracil), whereas a nucleotide is a nucleoside with one or more phosphate groups attached.
 But terminology aside, the important thing to know about ATP is that it contains adenine, ribose and a chain of three phosphate (P) groups.

 ATP is made via the phosphorylation of adenosine diphosphate (ADP), and conversely, when the terminal phosphate bond in ATP is hydrolyzed, ADP and Pi (inorganic phosphate) are the products.
-ATP is considered the "energy currency" of cells, as this extraordinary molecule is used to power almost every metabolic process in living cells.
+ATP is considered the "energy currency" of cells as this extraordinary molecule is used to power almost every metabolic process.

 Cellular respiration is the set of metabolic pathways in eukaryotic organisms that converts glucose to ATP and carbon dioxide in the presence of oxygen, giving off water and producing a wealth of ATP (36 to 38 molecules per glucose molecule invested) in the process.